ropensci/software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 -   If you made a pre-submission inquiry, please paste the link to the corresponding issue, forum post, or other discussion, or @tag the editor you contacted.

+-   Explain reasons for any [`pkgcheck` items](https://docs.ropensci.org/pkgcheck/) which your package is unable to pass.

 ## Technical checks

 Confirm each of the following by checking the box.